-Permanent retainers are thin metal wires which are glued to the back of you teeth, usually used on your bottom front teeth.
+Permanent retainers are thin metal wires which are glued to the back of your teeth.
+They are usually used on your bottom front teeth.
 They’re bonded with the same cement that is used to put your brackets on.

 With a permanent retainer, you don’t have to think about wearing it.
-It’s not going to get lost, and there’s very little chance that you’re going to damage it.
+It’s not going to get lost, and if it does happen to get damaged, it is cheap to replace.

-Other people can’t usually tell you’re wearing a permanent retainer because it’s discretely glued to the backs of your teeth.
+Other people can’t usually tell you’re wearing a permanent retainer because it’s discretely glued to the inside of your teeth.

 Some people find permanent retainers more comfortable, too.
-There are no pieces to get in the way while you talk or chew, and most of the time, you won’t even think about it being there.
+There are no pieces to get in the way while you talk or chew, and most of the time, you won’t even notice them being there.